Global Partnerships in Innovative Advocacy: Frequently Asked Questions

 Where else have you worked?

-HRC has worked with partner organizations on capacity building programs in Nicaragua, Mozambique, the Philippines, Ireland and Australia, and has established working relationships with organizations in Turkey, China and Mexico.
+HRC has worked or is working with partner organizations on capacity building programs in Australia, Georgia, Ireland, Kyrgyzstan, Mozambique, Myanmar, Nicaragua, the Philippines, Turkey and Uruguay among others.

 To learn more about the kinds of innovative advocacy programs that HRC has conducted with partners around the world, check out our blogs here: